 Don’t stuff your app title with keywords, but do keep in mind that an app’s name serves as a primary field for indexing by Apple.
 The Google Play Store counts keywords in both the title and description.

 It doesn't matter what platform you launch an app for.
 Keywords should appear in the app description and in its title.
 This is because people also look for apps in Google web search or in other search engines as well.

-V. What else should I read about app definition?
+What else should you read about app definition?